Are you ready to take your video marketing strategies for social media to the next level?

 Post Planner has also embraced live video on Facebook.
 CMO Rebekah Radice recently turned to Facebook Live to give fans an overview of recent Facebook changes.

-The weekly Post Planner Blabs take on a hot social media marketing topics.
+Post Planner Blabs take on a hot social media marketing topics.
 They’re informative and fun.

 Leveraging Your Videos